Product

 Updated Response Actions (v7.0)

-The GreyNoise SOAR response integration has been updated to version 7.0 with the full suite of actions:
+The GreyNoise response integration has been updated to version 7.0 with the full suite of actions:

 Action What It Does